-3D Printing vs CNC Machining: The Great Prototyping Debate
+3D Printing vs CNC Machining: Pros and Cons

 It’s the first, most influential decision any designer will make.
 It’s a call predicated on many variables, namely, which process works best for your project.